carlos-sarmiento/facebook.spreadsheet/README.md

 1. `Terms/*`: Contains classes to describe the terms that might appear in a cell's `Formula`.
 For this project, cells may contain either `ReferenceTerms` which point to another cell for its value, `ValueTerms` which contain an explicit numeric value or `OperandTerms` that specify an arithmetic operation (`+ - * /`).

 1. `Cells/*`: Contains classes to describe the structure of Cells.
-Cells can be either `FormulaCells` which contain a `Formula` in Reverse Polish Notation to calculate its value or a `ValueCell` that contains an explicit numeric value.
+Cells contain a set of `Terms` which describe`Formula` in Reverse Polish Notation.

-1. `Cells/CellParsing.cs`: Has the logic required to parse a string representation of a Cell into an appropriate instance of `FormulaCell` or `ValueCell`.
+1. `Cells/CellParsing.cs`: Has the logic required to parse a string representation of a `Cell`.

 1. `Exceptions/*`: Contains several exceptions to describe error conditions in the code and provide specific feedback on each type of error.